 5. Automated Email Follow-ups

 Nurturing the bonds you form with potential customers or established customers is necessary for garnering their repeat business.
-Using email is one of the easiest and quickest ways to engage and nurture customers, at least until a sales rep forgets to follow up.
+Using email marketing software is one of the easiest and quickest ways to engage and nurture customers, at least until a sales agent forgets to follow up.
 This is an honest mistake in most instances, as the rep could get bombarded with emails, so the customer email slips to the bottom of the pile.

 6. More Income

-Now that we’ve had a thorough discussion of benefits, we also want to outline the best practices your sales team should follow when automating sales.
+Now that we’ve had a thorough discussion of benefits, we also want to outline the best practices your sales teams should follow when automating sales.
 After all, as we mentioned at the beginning of this article, you may be using sales management software and automation for the first time.
 These rules to follow will set you up for success.